NeuraLegion/crystal-fann/README.md

 - [x] Add TrainData class
 - [x] Add network call method to train on train data
 - [x] Add binding to the 'Parallel' binding to work on multi CPU at same time
-- [ ] Clean uneeded bindings in the LibFANN binding
+- [ ] Clean unneeded bindings in the LibFANN binding
 - [ ] Add specific Exceptions
 - [ ] Add binding and checks for lib errors